 Raised in Southern California, Adam received a scholarship to Cal Lutheran, where he played Division II basketball.
 After two years at Cal Lutheran, he then transferred to San Diego State and graduated in 1993 with a bachelor's degree in telecommunications and film.

 An avid golfer, Adam also enjoys snow skiing and sky diving.

-Mentink began her broadcasting career with ROOT SPORTS as the Mariners beat reporter also providing color commentary for the network's softball telecasts.
+Angie began her broadcasting career with the network as the Mariners beat reporter also providing color commentary for the network's softball telecasts.
 Her transition to sports television followed an accomplished athletic career as an All-American softball player in college and professionally with the Colorado Silver Bullets baseball team.

-Mentink's collegiate career first began at Central Arizona College where she was a two-time All-American and won two NJCAA National Championships.
-When the University of Washington added the sport of softball, she was the sort of pioneer the Huskies recruited to launch their inaugural campaign.
+Angie’s collegiate career first began at Central Arizona College where she was a two-time All-American and won two NJCAA National Championships.
+When the University of Washington added the sport of softball, she was a member of the inaugural team.
 Her single season records for batting average (.472) and stolen bases (59) as well as her career batting average (.429) record still stand today.

 A childhood dream came true when Mentink joined a select few women to play professional baseball.
 As a member of the Colorado Silver Bullets, the first women's professional baseball team since 1954, Mentink toured the country taking on men's semi-pro teams in major league parks like the Kingdome, Shea Stadium and Coors Field.

 Pioneering what women can accomplish in sports is nothing new to Mentink who was the first female to play and letter in football as a linebacker and wingback at Taft High School in Woodland Hills, California.